spatial_enrichment_gradients_smi.Rmd

 spatialGE

-package is compatible
+package is also

-single-cell platform.
+the CosMx-SMI spatial single-cell platform.

 In this tutorial, the functions STenrich

-will be used to test for spatial gene set
+will be used to test

-enrichment and genes with gradients expression on a CosMx-SMI
+on a CosMx-SMI

 data set from Non-Small Cell Lung Cancer (NSCLC).